c3lang/c3-web/src/content/docs/FAQ/compare-languages.md

 ---
-title: Comparisons with other languages
+title: Comparisons With Other Languages
 description: How C3 compares to other languages
 sidebar:
     order: 701